 - Increase visibility on campus through informational meetings and attendance at recruiting events sponsored by NDSU.

 - Consider taking a more liberal view of application requirements.
 While company application, cover letter, high GPA, transcript, year in school, and academic major can help you in the screening process, requiring all of these things may serve as a barrier to some qualified students who may not apply.
 The less you restrict application standards, the wider the pool of applicants.

 - Some employers offer the benefits beyond salary that may include:

 - Similar benefits offered to full-time employees, such as: assistance in finding housing, a housing allowance, or furnish housing for remote assignments.

-- Paid Cooperative Education and Internship positions can be approved through our electronic recruiting system, the CAREERlink system developed by NACElink.
+- Paid Internship Program positions can be approved through our electronic recruiting system, the CAREERlink system developed by NACElink.

 - Employers can register "new" or access NDSU CAREERlink here.